AAghaei/gfbio-ontology/README.md

 * Links to existing ontologies will be maintained.
 New concepts (with own uri) will only be created if there is no other ontology already specifying it or if there is another good reason for dublication.

+### Purpose of the ontology

+* Annotation

+When we talk about annotation we mean creating a set of metadata (data about data) which is associated with the actual data which is described.
+The object in life science context can vary largely being e.g. tabular data, image, audio video data and much more.

+* Improved Search

+The ontology will serve anchors which allow to extend full text search queries to allow for better search results extending the query with helpful concepts.

 ## How to contribute